ewanritchie85/Task-Manager/README.md

   Follow the on-screen prompts to add, view, and delete events interactively.

 - **Daemon:**
-  Runs in the background, checking for events and reminders automatically.
+  Runs in the background, checking for events and reminders automatically .

 ---